Q: How much does the McLean Law Firm charge for a consultation?

 Q: What is a “wrongful death” case?

-A: Wrongful death generally describes a claim that someone's wrongful conduct caused death of another.
-This type of claim is generally pursued by a close relative – an heir of the person who was fatally injured.
+A: Wrongful death generally describes a claim where someone's careless or wrongful conduct caused the death of another.
+This type of claim is generally pursued by a close relative – a mother, father, son, daughter, brother or sister of the person who was fatally injured.

 Q: How much is my case worth?